notificationapi-com/docs/docs/reference/server.md

 - `notificationId` (string): The ID of the notification you wish to send.
 You can find this value from the dashboard.
 - `user.id` (string): The ID of the user in your system.
 - `user.email` (string): User's email address.
+- `user.number` (string): User's phone number.
+Phone numbers should be formatted with a + and country code, for example: +15005550006.
+Also unformatted US numbers are accepted, e.g., (415) 555-1212 or 415-555-1212.

 Below you can find additional parameters and use-cases.